apollo

 Caution

-Cuga S 50 mg/15 mg Capsule may affect driving as it causes dizziness.
+Cuga S 50 mg/15 mg Capsule may impair driving, as it can cause dizziness.
 Drive or operate machinery only when you are alert.

 bannner image